Large arboreal Galois representations: Abstract

 \section{Abstract}

-Given a field $K$, a polynomial $f \in K[x]$, and a suitable element $t \in K$, the set of preimages of $t$ under the iterates $f^{\circ n}$ carries a natural structure of a $d$-ary tree.
+Given a field $K$, a polynomial $f \in K[x]$ of degree $d$, and a suitable element $t \in K$, the set of preimages of $t$ under the iterates $f^{\circ n}$ carries a natural structure of a $d$-ary tree.
 We study conditions under which the absolute Galois group of $K$ acts on the tree by the full group of automorphisms.
-When $K=\mathbb{Q}$ we exhibit examples of polynomials of every even degree with maximal Galois action on the preimage tree, partially affirming a conjecture of Odoni.
+When $d \geq 20$ is even and $K=\mathbb{Q}$ we exhibit examples of polynomials with maximal Galois action on the preimage tree, partially affirming a conjecture of Odoni.
 We also study the case of $K=F(t)$ and $f \in F[x]$ in which the corresponding Galois groups are the monodromy groups of the ramified covers $f^{\circ n}: \PP^1_F \to \PP^1_F$.